Home/Visit/Programme/Lecture programme Thursday 9 March

-The lectures are in English, unless otherwise indicated.
+The lectures are in English unless stated otherwise.
 The lecture programme is subject to change.

 Theater 1